top of page

 Safeguarding responsibility is clear.

-In early years and school environments, safeguarding environments and exposure are often shaped by estates, contractor and facilities decisions made outside safeguarding ownership.
+In early years and school environments, safeguarding exposure is often shaped by estates, contractor, and facilities decisions made outside safeguarding ownership.

 The alignment between safeguarding responsibility and operational control.